Location

 Unexpected Complications in Term Newborns

 The most important childbirth outcome for families is bringing home a healthy baby.
 While there have been measures developed to assess clinical practices and outcomes in preterm infants, there is a lack of metrics that assess the health outcomes of term infants who represent over 90% of all births.
+(PC-06 (V2018B), n.d.)
 No existing national or Ohio baseline data exists yet for this metric as it is defined by the Joint Commission.
-The overall local rate for newborns with severe complications and moderate complications from eight hospital-based birthing facilities in Butler and Hamilton County in 2021 is 2.59%. |
+The overall local rate for newborns with severe complications and moderate complications from eight hospital-based birthing facilities in Butler and Hamilton County in 2023 is 2.59%. |

 |

-Safe Sleep
+Safe Sleep Support

 Safe sleep is important because it helps to reduce the risk of sudden unexplained infant death (SUID).
 It is recommended that babies sleep on their back, in a crib or bassinet that meets current safety standards and is free of loose bedding, pillows, and stuffed animals.
 Sudden infant death syndrome (SIDS) is a well-known category of SUID.
 Racial disparities in sleep-related infant deaths are significant and contribute to the overall disparity in infant mortality rates.
-Black infants are more than twice as likely to die from a SUID as White infants. |
+Black infants are more than twice as likely to die from a SUID as white infants. |

-The hospital facility implements a safe sleep screening procedure and has a Gold level accreditation from Cribs for Kids
+The hospital facility implements a safe sleep screening procedure and has a gold level accreditation from Cribs for Kids.

-Upon admission to the Mom Baby Unit (MBU), the facility asks each family if they have a safe place for baby to sleep.
-If the answer is no, there is a social work and Ohio Department of Health referral and the family receives a pack and play before discharge from the hospital facility.
-The Ohio Department of Health safe sleep video is also played for each family upon admission to the MBU.
-The NICU Care Coordinators and Social Workers talk to families about their preparedness for baby's discharge and needed supplies /resources.
-They help with procuring whatever resources are needed. |
+Safe sleep screening tool is administered at each prenatal visit in OB Gyn Centers.
+Upon admission to the Mom Baby Unit (MBU), each family is asked if they have a safe place for the baby to sleep.
+If the answer is no, there is a social work referral.
+The family then fills out a form for the Ohio Department of Health (ODH) and signs it.
+They receive a pack and play before discharge from the hospital.
+The ODH safe sleep video is also played upon admission to the MBU for each family.
+The hospital facility participates in the Cribs for Kids accreditation and has a gold level designation.
+The hospital facility utilizes Cribs for Kids and hospital foundations donate grant money for patients who do not have cribs. |

 |